clEsperanto/clesperanto-doc/docs/pyclesperanto/usage.rst

 .. warning::

-    If you encounter an error at this stage, it is likely that the OpenCL driver is not installed or that you do not have an OpenCL-compatible device.
+    If you encounter an error at this stage, the OpenCL driver is likely not installed or your device is not OpenCL-compatible.
-    Please check the installation of OpenCL and drivers, as well as the compatibility of your system devices with OpenCL.
+    Please check the OpenCL installation and driver compatibility with your system.

 Next, you can explore the devices available on your computer using the `list_available_devices()` function or get more detailed information with the `info()` function: